-Switching to SSH certificate authentication frees you from the burden of managing unique key pairs for each of your servers.
-By using a certificate authority managed by strongDM, every connection is secured with a short-lived private/public key pair.
-This eliminates the risk of lost keys being compromised.
+Using certificate authentication eliminates the need to manage unique key pairs for each of your servers.
+By using a certificate authority managed by StrongDM, every connection is secured with a short-lived private/public key pair, thus eliminating the risk of lost keys being compromised.

 The CA public key can be seen under Settings > Credential Management:

-- Restart the SSH service on this host for the changes to take effect.
-The command may differ based on your system configuration, but here is an example:
+Restart the SSH service on this host for the changes to take effect.
+The command may differ based on your system configuration.
+Here is an example:

 sudo systemctl restart ssh

-Because the certificates generated by the CA use the datasource settings, anyone with access to modify these settings can change the username and thus elevate their privileges.
-This would allow them to assume root or any existing account on the target system.
-Of course, any actions will be logged by strongDM.
+Because the certificates generated by the CA use the resource settings, anyone with access to modify these settings can change the username and thus elevate their privileges, allowing them to assume root or any existing account on the target system.
+Of course, any actions are logged by StrongDM.
 However, we still strongly recommend disabling SSH access for the root account entirely.

 user-one with your desired username.